nickstuaw/nickstuaw/MCSPS.md

 * Session frequency: Intermittent but frequent.
 * Time played as of `Thursday` night: `0.86h`
 ## Currently working on...
-I'm digging a staircase down to diamond level in my chosen living location for future mining use (y=~-59).
+Rejuvenating my inventory.
 ## Problems discovered in the previous session which require further thought
 *
 ## During tonight's session I will be focusing on...
 Lengthening the staircase further beneath the surface deepslate level.

+## Finished tasks
+I'm digging a staircase down to diamond level in my chosen living location for future mining use (y=~-59).
+- Done.
+Reached bedrock here... strange.
+They probably changed it in a new update.